-This workshop will provide an opportunity for Schulich instructors to practice and refine their synchronous remote-teaching skills in a customized, interactive, small-group setting involving up to 3 faculty members and two group-facilitators.
-Each participating faculty member will design and deliver a 15-minute mini-lecture using one synchronous remote-teaching process of their choice , and will then receive constructive written and verbal feedback on their online delivery (from a student-focused, pedagogical perspective).
-Examples of synchronous remote-teaching skills that could be refined through this workshop might include: enhancing and managing student participation on Zoom; using “break-out” rooms to facilitate experiential learning and interpersonal classroom communication; conducting “polls” to seek student input and address online fatigue; managing “screen-share” and “dual screens” to optimize PowerPoint slide and other media presentations; using “whiteboards” to demonstrate numerical calculations and take-up assignments; and conducting case-simulations and other interactive exercises in an online environment.
+||These workshops will focus on pedagogy and will provide opportunities for Schulich instructors to refine their remote-teaching skills in a customized, interactive, small-group setting involving up to 3 faculty members and two group-facilitators.
+Each participating faculty member will design and deliver a 15-minute “mini-lecture” using one or more synchronous remote-teaching processes of their choice , and will then receive constructive small-group feedback regarding their online delivery (from a student-focused, pedagogical perspective), together with a video-recording of their presentation and related feedback discussions.